yyin-dev/cs336-a2/writeup.md

 With 6 processes, we get superlinear scaling w.r.t data size.
 Probably because of more significant synchronization overhead (e.g. faster worker waiting for slower ones)?

+## Problem (naive_ddp_benchmarking)

+I trained on 2 A100 each with 40G RAM.
+Batch size is 4, so microbatch size is 2.
+Warmup 5 steps, and benchmarked 10 steps.
+On average, each step spends about 5% time on gradient synchronization.
+See Appendix for output.

+The 5% ratio seems low for such a naive implementation but is also reasonable b/c:

+* There are only 2 processes, so the time spent waiting for slowest worker is short.
+* The model is quite large so we are compute-bound.
+* All communication is in localhost.
+* The GPU kernel for all-reduce is highly optimized.